Write data

 Indexes

-Writing to SDS relies on the primary index for positioning within the streams and locating existing events.
-Most writes use the index as specified by the value.
+Writing to SDS relies on the primary index for positioning within the streams and locating existing data points.
+Most writes use the index as specified by the data point.
 Deletes are the exception to this rule.
 When deleting, indexes are specified as strings in the URI, or, when using the SDS Client Libraries, the index may be passed as-is to DELETE methods that take the index type as a generic argument.
 For more information on working with indexes, see Indexes.
 For information on compound indexes, see Compound indexes.

 Out-of-Order Data